yt-project/yt/doc/source/analyzing/analysis_modules/halo_finders.rst

 Halo Finding
 ============

-There are four methods of finding particle haloes in yt.
-The recommended and default method is called HOP, a method described in `Eisenstein and Hut (1998)
+There are three methods of finding particle haloes in yt.
+The default method is called HOP, a method described in `Eisenstein and Hut (1998)
 <http://adsabs.harvard.edu/abs/1998ApJ...498..137E>`_.
 A basic
 friends-of-friends (e.g. `Efstathiou et al. (1985)